 Our first night had been booked at the Hotel Eremito.
 After a long drive on a minor road, then what seemed like an even longer time on a dirt road through woods, occasional farm buildings and farming fields, we found the place next to the road where we had been told to stop and park.
 This was supposed to be our pick-up point because the road on the last three kilometres to the hotel was not fit for ordinary vehicles.
 Besides, they do not want much motorised traffic around.

 In the meantime we had called the hotel, which wasn’t easy as the topography was seriously disrupting the mobile network.
 Our digital detox was getting closer.
 Finally we managed to signal them and were picked up by a jeep.
 A rough ride later we were let off at the entrance to a wonderful place indeed the hotel.

 I have not been sponsored but will quote how they describe themselves: “Eremito is a unique place, a lay hermitage located in an isolated spot, where one can spend a relaxing and reinvigorating time, away from the daily hustle and bustle of daily life.
 One can breathe and sense the atmosphere characteristic of Umbrian hermit places; here the combination of nature, peace and silence encourages being in touch with one’s soul and inner self.”

-The Eremito Hotelito Del Alma signals in many respects their respect for a monastic culture: Stone walls, monk’s robes to all guests, small and minimalist rooms, silence during the communal dinner, the preference for local food.
+The Eremito Hotelito Del Alma signals in many respects their respect for a monastic culture.
+Here we find stone walls, monk’s robes to all guests, small and minimalist rooms.
+Silence is maintained during the communal dinner, and they have a preference for local food.
 Hikes in the nearby hills are encouraged and non-existing electronic communication with the rest of the world is a plus.
 This is what they call a digital detox.
 The natural setting is stunning.
 The hotel is located halfway up the hillside deep inside a forested valley with no other buildings around.
 We thoroughly enjoyed this, and some of the other guests (yes, we were allowed to speak to one another except during dinner) were here for much longer stays than us.